AndrewPaglusch/FlashPaper/README.md

   7. Submitted text encrypted with AES-256-CBC using AES key and random IV
   8. Ciphertext now encrypted with AES-256-CBC using static AES key and random IV
   9. ID and AES key joined (known as `k`)
+  10. Random prune date/time generated using `prune`->`min_days`/`max_days`
-  10. ID, IV, bcrypt hash, and ciphertext stored in DB
+  11. ID, IV, bcrypt hash, ciphertext, and prune epoch stored in DB
-  11. `k` value returned to user in one-time URL
+  12. `k` value returned to user in one-time URL

 ### Retrieving Secret
   1. `k` value removed from URL